African Arts and Literatures

-For this track, students may focus on traditional African arts, contemporary African arts, African literatures, African film, postcolonialism, diaspora studies, and global and transnational theories.
-The courses needed to complete a student’s primary or secondary area may be taken with a range of other Africanist professors across the College of Fine Arts and the College of Arts and Sciences, in the Schools of Art, Dance, Film, and Music, and the Departments of Anthropology, Classics and World Religions, English, Geography, History, Linguistics, Modern Languages, Political Science, and African Studies Program.
+For this area, students may focus on traditional African arts, contemporary African arts, African literatures, African film, postcolonialism, diaspora studies, and global and transnational theories.
+The courses needed to complete a student’s primary or secondary area may be taken with a range of other Africanist professors across the College of Fine Arts and the College of Arts and Sciences, in the Schools of Art + Design and Music, and the Divisions of Dance, Film, and Theater, and the Departments of Anthropology, Classics and World Religions, English, Geography, History, Linguistics, Modern Languages, and Political Science, and the African Studies Program.

-Performance Studies emphasizes a critical investigation of performance as object and mode of analysis.
-Performance is conceived of broadly and includes dance, theater, performance art, music, performance in everyday life, and performative aspects of visual arts and media.
-Marina Peterson, advisor for the emphasis, is an anthropologist whose work focuses on performance, urban space, and experimental music.
-Students will create a course of study that draws on the arts, humanities, and social sciences.
+This area emphasizes a critical investigation of performance as subject and mode of analysis.
+Focusing especially on social and cultural dimensions, the study of performance encompasses dance, theater, performance art, sound, music, and everyday life.
+Students create a course of study that draws on relevant courses in the arts, humanities, and social sciences.

-Interdisciplinary Arts students with a primary or secondary focus in theater have the opportunity to study a wide range of topics in theater and drama with professors from the School of Interdisciplinary Arts, Theater, and Department of English.
+Students in this area have the opportunity to study a wide range of topics in theater and drama with professors from the School of Interdisciplinary Arts, Theater Division, and Department of English.
 The focus is primarily in the nineteenth and twentieth centuries, but courses are also available in Elizabethan, Restoration, and eighteenth-century theater and drama.
-In addition, students have the opportunity to learn about theater worldwide, with courses from experts in Southeast Asian puppetry, Japanese Taiko drumming, and East Asian drama.
+In addition, students have the opportunity to learn about theater worldwide, for example, with courses from experts in Southeast Asian puppetry and contemporary German theater and drama.
 Finally, students can take related seminars in areas of Performance Studies to complete their theater studies.
-Recent dissertation topics have included studies of sound in performance, the plays of Erik Ehn, women in Balinese shadow puppetry, and performance of masculinity.